 When cures have consequences

-Though women are living longer, life-saving treatments are taking a toll on their sexual health.
-Chemotherapy stops estrogen production and medications lower the amount of estrogen in the body.
-Because younger women are often diagnosed with more aggressive breast cancers, their treatments can initiate what’s known as medical or surgical menopause.
+Though women are living longer, life-saving treatments take a toll on their sexual health.
+Chemotherapy may temporarily stop estrogen production and hormone-blocking medications lower the amount of estrogen in the body.
+Because younger women are often diagnosed with more aggressive breast cancers, their treatments can initiate what’s known as a medical or surgical menopause.
 Over time, premature menopause may introduce a host of sexual health problems: